HarryCaveMan/bert-serving-rust/doc/bert_sequence_classification_service.md

-# Bert Named Entity Recognition Service
+# Bert Sequence Classification Service

 ## Base Path
-The NER service path will be set by the `SERVICE` environment variable, but will default to `/bert_ner_service`
+The sequence classification service path will be set by the `SERVICE` environment variable, but will default to `/bert_sequence_classification_service`

 ## API
 ### `GET /ping`